-Spring grant cycle workshop: Wednesday, January 31, 2018, 4-5 pm NCHC Public Library, mandatory for all grant applicants
+The Spring grant cycle workshop has been rescheduled to Tuesday, February 5, 2019, 4pm NCHC Public Library, mandatory for all grant applicants.

-Fall grant cycle workshop: Wednesday, August 1, 2018, 4 pm NCHC Public Library, mandatory for all grant applicants
+Fall grant cycle workshop: Wednesday, August 7, 2019, 4 pm at NCHC Public Library, mandatory for all grant applicants

 Important Note: All HCCF grant applications are now online through Community Force.

 Donors create funds designated to provide support for a particular purpose, program, or institution.
 Examples would include charitable organizations in Henry County and several community parks departments.
 As a community foundation, the Henry County Community Foundation addresses the broad needs in Henry County which include, but are not limited to, the following five categories:

 - HEALTH AND MEDICAL – to include the support of hospitals, rehabilitation centers, not-for-profit health and medical related programs including safety and wellness and recreational programs;

 - SOCIAL SERVICES – to include the support of human service organizations, programs for children and youth, and services to the aged;